Person calculating the cost of medical travel insurance for surgery abroad

 Does the premium change based on my age?

 Age can affect eligibility and pricing depending on the plan, but the main driver is usually the coverage tier you choose.
-Request a quote and we will confirm your exact premium.
+Request a quote and a licensed Avia specialist can confirm your exact premium options.

 Does the price change for different countries?

 Destination usually matters less than procedure risk and coverage tier, but it can affect logistics.
-We will confirm eligibility for your destination when you request a quote.
+A licensed Avia specialist can confirm eligibility for your destination when you request a quote.

 Can I pay in installments?

-Payment options depend on the plan.
-We can confirm what is available for your quote.
+Payment options depend on the plan and insurer.
+A licensed Avia specialist can confirm what is available for your quote.

 Is there a deductible?

 Deductibles and cost-sharing vary by plan and benefit.
-We will confirm the deductible and provide the policy certificate with your quote.
+A licensed Avia specialist can confirm the deductible and provide the policy certificate with your quote.

 What if I need to cancel my procedure before I travel?